microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 Great!
 Now we've finished some of the cruft, red tape, and busy work.
 We're ready to add some tests.
 Adding a test to a test suite is accomplished with the -- you guessed it -- `AddTestCase` function.
 It takes in the suite handle;
-a `CHAR8` string for the description and class name; a function pointer for the test case itself; additional, optional function pointers for prerequisite check and cleanup routines; and and optional pointer to a context structure.
+a `CHAR8` string for the description and class name; a function pointer for the test case itself; additional, optional function pointers for prerequisite check and cleanup routines; and an optional pointer to a context structure.

 Okay, that's a lot.
 Let's take it one piece at a time.
 The description and class name strings are very similar in usage to the suite title and package name strings in the test suites.
 The former is for user presentation and the latter is for xUnit parsing.
-The test case function pointer is what is actually executed as the "test" and the prototype should be `UNIT_TEST_FUNCTION`.
+The test case function pointer is what is executed as the "test" and the prototype should be `UNIT_TEST_FUNCTION`.
 The last three parameters require a little bit more explaining.

 The prerequisite check function has a prototype of `UNIT_TEST_PREREQUISITE` and -- if provided -- will be called